 Hydration is key, so keep their water bowl full inside and out of the house.
 Carry water for walks too—if they don’t want to drink it, make like a team that just won the Super Bowl and pour it all over your dog’s neck and chest.
 If they’re not drinking enough, try some frozen treats, like tasty bone broth.

 The rule of thumb for summer walks and playtime?
 If it’s too hot for you to exercise, it’s too hot for them.
 Use your hand to test the pavement for 5 seconds.
 If it’s burning, it’s not safe for paws.
 Take them out once the temp drops, give them lots of rest breaks and consider a cooling dog jacket for a little extra comfort.
-You can even turn your backyard into a doggie oasis with a cooling mat, a kiddie pool or even just a sprinkler and garden hose.
+You can even turn your backyard into a doggie oasis with a kiddie pool or even just a sprinkler and garden hose.